opsnull/blog.opsnull.com/content/rust/rust-lang/index.md

     assert_eq!(ptr2.offset(-2), ptr1);
 }

-// Calculates the distance between two pointers, where it’s known that self is equal to or greater
+// Calculates the distance between two pointers, where it’s known that self is equal to or greater than
-// than origin.
-The returned value is in units of T: the distance in bytes is divided by
+// origin.
+The returned value is in units of T: the distance in bytes is divided by mem::size_of::<T>().
-// mem::size_of::<T>().
 //
 // add/sub/sub_ptr() 的关系：
 // ptr.sub_ptr(origin) == count